passchieri/CarND-Vehicle-Detection/writeup.md

 ![alt text][histcar]

-In the final feature set I used for the training, I decided to keep all three types of features: hog, spatial, and color.
+In the final feature set I used for the training, I decided to keep only two types of features: hog, and color histogram.

 In the section "Feature extraction" I implement the functions to extract the features from one or more images. `single_img_features` extracts the features of a single image, with all relevant parameters of the algorithm as function parameters.
 The defaults in the code are the values I finally used.